Norkart/API-documentation/README.md

 Read more at [API-maptiles](API-maptiles)

-## Authentication
+## Authentication / API key
 Authentication works in the same way for all services.
 - Example: ```https://www.webatlas.no/WAAPI-FritekstSok/suggest/matrikkel/adresse?Query=Oslovei&api_key={{YOUR_API_KEY}}```

+Get a free trial key by logging in with your github account at [https://developer.norkart.no/](https://developer.norkart.no/)

 ## Live Demos
 - [Norkart API Demo](https://mango-flower-0fd4d4b03.azurestaticapps.net/): Here you can see a minimalistic map application that uses maptiles, fritekstsøk and matrikkelkart APIs.

-## API Key
-You will need an API key to access norkart's APIs.
-Get a free trial key by logging in with your github account at [https://developer.norkart.no/](https://developer.norkart.no/)